 Divorce has many different facets and issues that must be resolved.
 Depending on the circumstances of your marriage, whether you were a dual-income family, and an evaluation of your standard of living, you may be required to make spousal support payments.
 Some of the various issues involved in this element of divorce and

 family law include the following:

-If your marriage lasted less than ten years, then you may only be required to make payments for one half of the same duration of your marriage.
+- Short-Term Marriages – If your marriage lasted less than ten years, then you may only be required to make payments for one half of the same duration of your marriage.
 For example, if you were married for eight years, then you may only be required to make spousal support payments for the next four years.

-If your marriage lasted longer than ten years, then you could be required to make indefinite spousal support payments in order to supplement your ex-spouse's income.
+- Long-Term Marriages – If your marriage lasted longer than ten years, then you could be required to make indefinite spousal support payments in order to supplement your ex-spouse's income.
 You may only be required to make payments until they are able to support themselves or remarry, or you could be required to make payments for the rest of your life.

-In some cases, a court will allow spousal support payments to be received until the recipient is able to become self-supporting.
+- Duty to Become Self-Supporting – In some cases, a court will allow spousal support payments to be received until the recipient is able to become self-supporting.
 The allotted time for this to occur is based on the reasonableness of this requirement; sometimes the amount of time permitted is equal to half of the duration of the marriage.

 Modifications Through Family Law

-If you are making spousal support payments to your ex-spouse and you are having difficulties making them, then you may be able to obtain a modification to your current spousal support judgment through the legal assistance of a Roseville divorce attorney.
-Our attorney understands the severity of the situation that you face, and we can put our experience to work for you.
+If you are making spousal support payments to your ex-spouse and you are having difficulties making them, then you may be able to obtain a modification to your current spousal support judgment through the legal assistance of a Roseville attorney.
+Our spousal support attorney understands the severity of the situation that you face, and we can put our experience to work for you.

 Contact our firm today to begin the process of retaining the representation that you need in your case.